an-sh/chat-service/README.md

   including a reasonable amount of user's action notifications from other sockets.

-- Written as a microservice, using Redis as a state store allows easy service scaling.
+- Written as a stateless microservice, using Redis as a state store, can be easily scaled across many machines.
 Also supports Redis in cluster configurations as a store.

 - Extensive customisation support.
-Custom functionality can be added via hooks before/after any client message (UserCommand).
-And client messages handlers can be invoked server side as simple functions.
+Custom functionality can be added via hooks before/after any client message (command).
+And client messages (commands) handlers can be invoked server side as simple functions.

 - Simple networking using only socket.io library with JSON messages.
 Just a socket.io client implementation is required, making